Nurse Charged with Punching 93-Year-Old Patient in the Face

 Sadly, abuse stories such as this incident in Tuscaloosa are not uncommon.
 Whether a home does not conduct the proper criminal background checks, provide enough support to the caretakers or acts in another negligent manner, they should be held accountable.

-If you suspect your loved one is being abused or neglected, contact the dedicated nursing home abuse attorneys in Milwaukee today for a REE review of your claim.
+If you suspect your loved one is being abused or neglected, contact the dedicated nursing home abuse attorneys in Milwaukee at PKSD today for a REE review of your claim.

 Forty-seven-year-old Anita Brenett Watford was arrested last week and subsequently indicted by a grand jury for the alleged abuse of an unnamed victim who was a resident at Glen Haven Health and Rehabilitation Center in Northport last year.
 Watfords actions violated the Adult Protective Services Act of 1976.